 Case Study Overview

 Students look at a variety of evidence to determine who ‘discovered’ Australia.
 In doing so they have to address the issue of what ‘discover’ means and what the implications of different definitions, or elements of an overall definition, are.
-Students are introduced to a range of ‘discoverers’, including Aboriginal people, Baijini gypsies, Chinese explorers, Macassan fishermen, Portuguese seamen, Dutch merchants, James Cook and Matthew Flinders.
+Students are introduced to a range of ‘discoverers’, including Aboriginal peoples and Torres Strait Islander peoples, Baijini gypsies, Chinese explorers, Macassan fishermen, Portuguese seamen, Dutch merchants, James Cook and Matthew Flinders.

-Case Study unit of work inquiry structure (pdf)
+Case Study unit of work inquiry structure – NEW WEB FORMAT

 Understanding the main concept(s) raised in the case study